-The grid has long been a holy grail of sorts for designers, providing a foundation for design which ensures consistency, balance, rhythm and order.
-It’s an important tool in user experience design as it provides a level of familiarity for users, allowing them to intuitively navigate through a site or app in a way which feels natural.
+The grid has long been a holy grail of sorts for designers, providing a foundation for design that ensures consistency, balance, rhythm and order.
+It’s an important tool in user experience design as it provides a level of familiarity for users, allowing them to navigate through a site or app in a way which feels natural.

 However, as important as the grid is, it can also be restrictive and rigid, limiting creative options for designers.
-In an attempt to create digital experiences that break from tradition, many web and UI designers are experimenting with layout by ‘breaking the grid’.
+In an attempt to create digital experiences that break from tradition, many web and UI designers are experimenting with layout by breaking the grid.

-By moving away from the grid and rigid baseline structures, designers are creating sites, applications and interfaces which are altogether more intriguing and experimental.
+By moving away from the grid and rigid baseline structures, designers are creating sites, applications and interfaces that are altogether more intriguing and experimental.
 It opens up a whole new host of creative possibilities, allowing designers to create real statement pieces through the use of layering, depth, motion and obvious focal points.

 Why use them?